The

 led by a Romanian workers’ regime?
 Would the Romanian workers

-become the slaves of the dirtiest tyranny: the Talmudic, Jewish
+have become the slaves of the dirtiest tyranny: the Talmudic,

-tyranny.
-Greater Romania, after less than a second of existence,
+Jewish tyranny.
+Greater Romania, after less than a second of

 Early